-Surveys were conducted by walking east-west transects at 10-yard intervals through the Project site and 100 yards beyond the project boundary except where fences delineated private property.
+Surveys were conducted by walking east-west transects at 10-yard intervals through the Project site and 100 yards beyond the project boundary expect where fences delineated private property.
 The survey techniques used during this assessment have been approved by the U.S. Fish and Wildlife Service for determining the presence or absence of the burrowing owl and desert tortoise and represents an intensive survey effort that resulted in no officially listed or federally protected species being overlooked.

 The elevation of the Project site is approximately 960 feet above sea level.
 The only natural topographical relief consists of sand hummocks that rise from one to two feet above their base.
-The biological survey found that the Project site is included as part of the desert scrub habitat as described in the CVMSHCP.

-The Mission Creek Interim Channel is west of project and approximately 210 feet from the project site.
-A meandering wash as identified by USGS is approximately 2,050 feet east from the project site.
+The Mission Creek Interim Channel is west of project and approximately 28 feet from the project site.
+A meandering wash as identified by USGS is approximately 183 feet from the project site.
 The Project specific biological assessment indicates that no blue-line stream (streams or dry washes) were observed in or near the Project site, or observed on the U.S. Geological Topographical Survey Map (USGS).
+The biological survey found that the Project site is associated with one plant community: the Sonoran creosote bush scrub, which is the pervasive plant community throughout the Coachella Valley and Colorado Desert of southeastern California.
 Based on these factors, the biological report states that there should be no need to obtain streambed alteration permits from state or federal agencies, and no habitat evaluation or state or federal streambed alteration permits are required.

 Soil characteristics are uniform over the entire site.
 Surface soil is composed of windblown alluvium created by persistent winds from the west.
 This process increased in intensity with the drying out of the Coachella Valley at the close of the Pleistocene epoch ending 10,000 years before present.
 Minor surface and extensive subsurface soils consist of comparatively coarse sand with some gravel indicating periods of surface water flow in prehistoric time.
+The presence of widely scattered boulders also indicates past surface flows.
 The presence of sparse and widely scattered boulders also indicates past surface flows.
 Undisturbed desert scrub habitat surrounds the project site, Little Morongo Road forms the western boundary of the site and a graded and unpaved road forms the southern boundary of the site.